 - Find a spot in your home to place the piano that avoids direct sunlight.
 The ultraviolet light and heat can damage the piano’s cabinetry, keyboard, and inner workings.

-- Large temperature changes can affect the inner workings of the piano.
-Try to find a spot that avoids heating and air conditioning vents, fireplaces, and windows that are often opened.
+- Find a spot that avoids heating and air conditioning vents, fireplaces, and windows that are often opened.
+Large temperature changes can affect the inner workings of the piano.
 If possible, place the piano on an inside wall of your home.

-- Extreme changes in humidity also affect the piano.
-Try to maintain a constant relative humidity-around 42% relative humidity is recommended.
+- Try to maintain a constant relative humidity (around 42% relative humidity is recommended).
+Extreme changes in humidity affect the piano.